Corps Hubertia Freiburg: Post-war period and Hubertia today

 Following the war, Hubertia's alumni association was reactivated on May 20, 1946.
 Both, the members of the formerly established SC-Comradeship and the Association of Bremer Students (est. on Oct.
 29, 1947 by members of Hubertia who had started alternative comradeships during the war) were formerly accepted into the fraternity on January 17, 1948.
 The students from Bremen officially moved to Freiburg that year and re-established the Studentenverbindung Hubertia not yet as Corps as these were still forbidden under Allied control.
 The official Allied guideline was to make sure that "nothing Nazi" would be re-established post-war and student organizations were handled with care in general.
 Hubertia took the following two years to establish that it was her confrontation with Nazi-Germany that led to the former dissolution by choice and underground existence.
 In parallel, some of Hubertia's members moved from Bremen to Marburg as Freiburg university did not yet provide certain departments that early after the war.
 These members helped to re-establish, or reconstitute, the :de:Corps Holsatia Kielde, :de:Corps Hansea Bonnde and :de:Corps Suevia Straßburgde in Marburg.

 On November 14, 1950, Hubertia officially took the title Corps Hubertia back on.
 The League of Corps SC-Freiburg reconstituted in the following year with Hubertia, Rhenania and Suevia.
 Next, Hubertia helped to reconstitute the KSCV at the Godesburg the same year, 1951.
 The next years were ones of ensuring balance and normality for fraternities in Germany again.
 Hubertia became the leading Corps in 1966 with Hans-Joachim Hiebsch as the president of the oKC, the official Kösen Congregation.

 Today, Hubertia is the oldest fraternity in Baden-Württemberg and the second-oldest one in Germany that continues to practice a tradition of forestry and fencing.
 As, currently, the oldest fraternity sharing Corps Hubertia Freiburg's traditions, Corps Hubertia München is giving up on the tradition of forestry and hunting, Hubertia is set to become the oldest fraternity in Europe keeping these values alive.

-When Baden-Württemberg's Minister of Justice and Vice-Ministerpresedent and Corps Hubertia's alumni :de:Ulrich Goll was interviewed by local and national media about his relationship to guns, media focused on his fraternity background too and the value that hunting has in our society.
+When Baden-Württemberg's Minister of Justice and Vice-Ministerpresedent and Corps Hubertia's alumni Ulrich Goll [de] was interviewed by local and national media about his relationship to guns, media focused on his fraternity background too and the value that hunting has in our society.

-Reconstruction of other Corps

-Since 1945, Hubertia's members were essential for the reconstruction / re-endowment of the following Corps: